 Chelsea Andes ’17 is the associate producer for Foundry360, a video production advertising agency at Meredith in New York City.
 She has worked and volunteered at numerous film festivals, including the Tribeca Film Festival, The New York Film Festival and DocNYC.
 Her screenplay “Daughter of Mab” made it to the semifinals of The Athena List, an annual slate of three to five screenplays with female leaders or strong female protagonists that have yet to be made into films.
 “Daughter of Mab” also is a quarterfinalist in the Slamdance Screenplay Competition.
 With fellow MFA alumnae Betsy Leighton and Misty Brawner, Andes participated in a writers’ room to break an entire 12-episode web series as part of a partnership between Unreal Media and SeriesFest.

 Amy Banks ’17 is an adjunct professor in the English department at Central Methodist University and at State Fair Community College.
 Banks also works as a creative consultant for Sesame Studios.
+She received an EMMY nomination for her writing a “Word of the Day” segment of Sesame Street that includes guest star Zahn Tokiya-ku McClarnon, lead actor in Dark Winds, Reservation Dogs, and Longmire.

 Julie Berkobien ’17 is research assistant to Cari Beauchamp and the Mary Pickford Foundation.
 Her pilot “Blythe Park” was a selected project at Stowe Story Lab 2018 and a quarterfinalist in the 2019 BlueCat Screenplay Competition.